ziroby/practice-floor-template/README.md

 6. When you're done, add to PROGRESS.md how far you got and any lessons learned.

 7. Commit and push to your personal Practice Floor.

+## Disclaimer

+All thoughts and opinions are my own.
+I do not represent my employer, or any other party, in any way.